srvk/eesen-transcriber/README.md

     . aws.sh

+You also need to enable SSH sharing of local files.
+On Mac OSX:

+    sudo systemsetup -setremotelogin on

+on Ubuntu Linux:

+    sudo apt-get install ssh

-Then you can run `vagrant up` as above, and when prompted, supply your login password to the machine on which you are currently running.
-This gives it to the VM so that it can use sshfs to mount your local filesystem as a Vagrant synced filesystem visible to the VM as `/vagrant`.
-Inputs as well as results reside here, on your host.
+Then you can run `vagrant up` as above, and when prompted, supply the password for your current login account.
+This gives it to the VM so that it can use sshfs to mount the working directory of your local filesystem as a Vagrant synced filesystem visible from the VM as `/vagrant`.
+This allows inputs as well as results to reside on your host.

 #### Customizing the VM